Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 In the example above, SparkLoop makes its intention clear: engage with your account.
 Checking in isn’t as simple as asking, “How are you doing?”
 You should also offer resources and benefits.

 SparkLoop, for example, encourages users to update their account details so they can increase their earning potential.
-It includes an explainer video to help customers get started.
+It includes an isometric explainer video to help customers get started.
 Demos are a great way to get your customer’s eyes on your product again.
 Plus, you can show use cases that fit best with your customer’s needs.

 Another example is this email from Venngage.